 Look into investment options

 While most banks provide a normal savings account that provides some interest on your account balance over time, they’re usually not enough to keep up with things like inflation and there are often better investment options available.
-Some of the lowest risk investments with good returns are fixed deposits or mutual funds.
-Both provide a better interest rate than your normal savings account and can be worth looking into.
+Some of the lowest risk investments with good returns are fixed deposits or mutual funds (or you could go one step further and have a look at ETFs, which can be found in a whole variety of industries, like equestrian ETF Reits).
+The aforementioned investments provide a better interest rate than your normal savings account and can be worth looking into.

 Look after your health